PROJECT [ 00 - 2 ]

 Smart detection and alerts

-Early detectionCustomised to each patientBetter prioritisation
+Early movement detectionCustomised to each patientPattern tracking capability

 [ LEFT ]